1234ulus/RemoteSensing/README.md

 Resources to run remote sensing analysis of ocean color products.
 As an oceanographer, I have observed a large discrepancy between information on water and land remote sensing applications.
 I share my notebooks to support other beginners in this field.
-I believe that working on these resources will help me systematize my own knowledge and recreate my analyses after a break.
+I believe that working on these resources will help me systematize my own knowledge and recreate my analyses in future.
 Created notebook are base on NASA resources: https://oceancolor.gsfc.nasa.gov/resources/docs/tutorials/

 By far I solved two main problems from this resorces: